Trodelvy® (sacituzumab govitecan-hziy)

 +78

 The focus of this analysis was MGH-18, a 42-year-old female patient who was diagnosed with metastatic disease that spread to other organs within weeks of completion of standard preoperative chemotherapy for TNBC.
-The patient then underwent a mastectomy and received 2 investigational combinations in sequence but did not experience an objective response.
-Treatment with SG was initiated, and a partial response (45% tumor regression) as per RECIST 1.1 was observed for >8 months.
-After 8 months, restaging scans exposed disease progression at multiple sites, and the patient died.
+The patient then underwent a mastectomy and received two investigational combinations in sequence but did not experience an objective response.
+Treatment with SG was initiated, and a PR (45% tumor regression) as per RECIST v1.1 was observed for >8 months.
+After 8 months, restaging scans exposed PD at multiple sites, and the patient died.

-Whole-exome sequencing discovered a truncal TP53 (K132R) mutation, which is commonly observed in triple-negative breast cancer (TNBC), in the presacituzumab govitecan-hziy primary tumor and all 9 post-progression lesions.
+Whole-exome sequencing discovered a truncal TP53 (K132R) mutation, which is commonly observed in TNBC, in the preSG primary tumor and all 9 post-progression lesions.
 Two major phylogenetic branches (TOP1 and TACSTD2) exhibited distinct mutations that were found at high frequencies in multiple, mutually exclusive metastatic lesions.
 E418K, a TOP1 missense mutation, was frequently present within abdominal lesions in the liver and periaortic lymph nodes.
-This mutation is established to induce resistance to clinical topoisomerase I inhibitors.
+This mutation is established to induce resistance to clinical TOP1 inhibitors.
 This mutation was accompanied by a frameshift TOP1 mutation.
-T256R, a missense mutation of TACSTD2/Trop-2, was frequently present in thoracic metastatic lesions, including chest wall and hilar lymph node.
+T256R, a missense mutation of TACSTD2/Trop-2, was frequently present in thoracic metastatic lesions, including those in the chest wall and hilar lymph node.

-Complementary DNA that encoded either the wild-type or mutant Trop-2 were synthesized and reconstituted into multiple Trop-2negative–based models to determine the significance of the TACSTD2/Trop-2 mutation.
-It was found that TACSTD2/Trop2T256R encoded a stable protein that could be expressed in both TNBC (BT549) cells and non-transformed (NIH 3T3) cells, with both types of cells lacking endogenous Trop-2 expression.
-In TNBC cells that were reconstituted with the Trop-2 mutant, binding of hRS7 (the antibody component of SG), was reduced by >80% compared with wild-type Trop-2; similar results were observed in 3T3 cells.
+Complementary DNA that encoded either WT or mutant Trop-2 were synthesized and reconstituted into multiple Trop-2negative–based models to determine the significance of the TACSTD2/Trop-2 mutation.
+It was found that TACSTD2/Trop2T256R encoded a stable protein that could be expressed in both TNBC (BT549) cells and nontransformed (NIH 3T3) cells, with both types of cells lacking endogenous Trop-2 expression.
+In TNBC cells that were reconstituted with the Trop-2 mutant, binding of hRS7 (the antibody component of SG), was reduced by >80% compared with WT Trop-2; similar results were observed in 3T3 cells.

 This analysis highlighted the parallel genetic mechanisms of acquired resistance under selective pressure from SG.

-Combining ABCG2 Inhibitors with SG, to Investigate Resistance to SN-38 in Pre-Clinical Models of Breast and Gastric Cancers
+Combining ABCG2 Inhibitors With SG to Investigate Resistance to SN-38 in Pre-Clinical Models of Breast and Gastric Cancers4

 Study design